GeodesiaSig/getting_cleaning_data/CodeBook.md

 # CODE BOOK
 ## Features
-The features selectes corresponds with two statistics mean and standard deviation of the original [data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), wich is a data set collected from the accelerometers from the Samsung Galaxy S smartphone.
+The features selected corresponds with [data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), wich is a data set collected from the accelerometers from the Samsung Galaxy S smartphone.
+This experiments involves 30 people.
+### Description
+Below are the original measures or variables, prefixes t and f corresponds to time and frequency respectly; Acc and Gyro are the linear acceleration and the angular velocity for each of cartesian axis (XYZ); Jerk is Jerk signal; Mag is the vectorial magnitude which involves three axis XYZ.
+[Here full description](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-### Original Variables
+#### Original Variables Set
-tBodyAcc-XYZ
-tGravityAcc-XYZ
-tBodyAccJerk-XYZ
-tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
-tBodyAccMag
-tGravityAccMag
-tBodyAccJerkMag
-tBodyGyroMag
-tBodyGyroJerkMag
-fBodyAcc-XYZ
-fBodyAccJerk-XYZ
-fBodyGyro-XYZ
-fBodyAccMag
-fBodyAccJerkMag
-fBodyGyroMag
-fBodyGyroJerkMag
+-tBodyAcc-XYZ
+-tGravityAcc-XYZ
+-tBodyAccJerk-XYZ
+-tBodyGyro-XYZ
+-tBodyGyroJerk-XYZ
+-tBodyAccMag
+-tGravityAccMag
+-tBodyAccJerkMag
+-tBodyGyroMag
+-tBodyGyroJerkMag
+-fBodyAcc-XYZ
+-fBodyAccJerk-XYZ
+-fBodyGyro-XYZ
+-fBodyAccMag
+-fBodyAccJerkMag
+-fBodyGyroMag
+-fBodyGyroJerkMag
+### Activities
+Each one of the varaibles were measure in six differentes activities
+1. WALKING
+2. WALKING_UPSTAIRS
+3. WALKING_DOWNSTAIRS
+4. SITTING
+5. STANDING
+6. LAYING

+### Resulting Varaibles Set
+For each variable, the script group by subject and activity all measures like SQL query applying mean function for each variables.
+Then the data set contains 180 observations.